netascode/ansible-dc-vxlan/docs/SWITCH_DISCOVERY_AUTH_PROTO_GUIDE.md

 ## What auth_proto Controls

-When NDFC discovers a switch, it uses SNMPv3 to test reachability and gather inventory.
+When ND discovers a switch, it uses SNMPv3 to test reachability and gather inventory.
 `auth_proto` selects the authentication and privacy algorithms for that SNMPv3 session.

 The field is set in the data model under `vxlan.global` or `vxlan.multisite.isn`,